 That’s Brentnall-Compton’s area of expertise: After her problematic experience with her first carrier, she began to research baby carriers and “baby-wearing” and now sells carriers from her home in Edmonton.

-“For me, when I changed from a sling-type carrier to a two-shouldered carrier it was like ‘hallelujah,’” says Brentnall-Compton.
+“When I changed from a sling-type carrier to a two-shouldered carrier it was like ‘hallelujah,’” says Brentnall-Compton.
 “I was so much more comfortable.”
 She suggests parents look for:

 Brentnall-Compton adds that the baby needs to be sitting in the carrier, not dangling from it.
-“The fabric should spread from one of baby’s knees, across the baby’s bum, to the other knee.
+“The fabric should spread from one of the baby’s knees, across the baby’s bum, to the other knee.
 If it just covers the baby’s crotch, it will not be comfortable for him,” she explains.

 What if, despite your best efforts, you do find yourself with a sore back?
 Brewer says new mothers can take acetaminophen for the pain and use ice packs followed by heating pads.
 Massage is also recommended.